celluloid-camp/celluloid/README.md

 You'll need a working [PostgreSQL server](https://www.postgresql.org/docs/current/static/tutorial-install.html), version 9.6 or later.

 For development purpose, you can use this [docker image](https://hub.docker.com/_/postgres/).

-Then :
+Then:

 1. [create a user](https://www.postgresql.org/docs/current/static/app-createuser.html) for celluloid
 2. [create a database](https://www.postgresql.org/docs/current/static/manage-ag-createdb.html) owned by this user.
 You can follow [this tutorial](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) to get setup quickly.